citp/privacy-policy-historical/c/co/col/coldwellbanker.com.md

 The Site contains links to third-party web sites, including a mortgage company, our Franchisees, our advertisers, or banner advertising.
 If you hold your mouse over a link, it will indicate whether clicking the link will send you off our Site.
 When you click on those links, you will go to a third-party site where you will be subject to that site's privacy statement and we encourage you to read that policy statement.
 Please be aware that we are not responsible for the privacy practices of those other web sites and we expressly disclaim any liability for their actions, including actions relating to the use and disclosure of Personal Information by those third parties.
 We remind you to be aware of when you leave our Site and enter a third-party web site, including one of our independent Franchisees, and again encourage you to read the privacy statement on any web site that collects your Personal Information.

-5.Security
+5\.
+Security

 Our hosting services maintains its systems in accordance with reasonable industry standards to reasonably secure the information of its customers.
 However, no data transmission over the Internet can be guaranteed to be 100% secure.
 "Perfect security" does not exist on the Internet, and you use the Site at your own risk.

-6.Correction/Updating Personal Information
+6\.
+Correction/Updating Personal Information

 If your Personal Information changes or if you no longer wish to use the Site, you may correct or update your Personal Information or unsubscribe from any industry updates you have requested by modifying or deleting your profile on the Site, writing to customer service at:

 **Coldwell Banker** Customer Service Attn: Interactive Marketing
-1 Campus Drive
+175 Park Avenue
-Parsippany, NJ 07054
+Madison, NJ 07940
 or
 [unsubscribe@coldwellbanker.com](mailto:unsubscribe@coldwellbanker.com)

-7.Children
+7\.
+Children

 This Site is not directed to children under the age of 13 ("Children"), and we do not knowingly collect any information, including Personal Information, from Children.

-8.California Privacy Rights
+8\.
+California Privacy Rights

 Under California law, California residents have the right to request in writing from businesses with whom they have an established business relationship (1) a list of categories of personal information, such as name, address, e-mail address, and the type of services provided to the customer, that a business has disclosed to third parties [including affiliates that are separate legal entities] during the immediately preceding calendar year for the third parties' direct marketing purposes and (2) the names and addresses of all such third parties.